anandanlk/rest_api_fw/README.md

 ## **Project Overview**

 This is a Python-based automation framework to test [restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html) REST API.
 It uses _requests_, _pytest_, _python-dotenv_, _pydantic_ and _logger_ libraries and integrated with Docker for easy deployment and execution.
 It utilizes environment variables for configuration.
+The framework also generates allure reports.

 ### **Prerequisites**